crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ```

 Nevertheless, by utilizing the boolean exclusive-or, we can combine these checks into a single step.
-While Solidity doesn't permit the `xor` operation for boolean values, it can still be employed through inline-assembly.
+Although Solidity does not allow the `xor` operation for boolean values, it can be used in inline-assembly.
-While doing so, it is crucial to ensure that both inputs are genuinely boolean (either `0` or `1`), as the xor operation functions bitwise and is not limited to only boolean values.
+While doing so, it is important to validate our assumptions that both inputs are genuinely boolean (either `0` or `1`), as the xor operation functions bitwise and is not limited to only boolean values.

 ```solidity
 function checkedAddInt3(int256 a, int256 b) public pure returns (int256 c) {